 - Butcher paper helps the smoke to penetrate into the piece of meat and also in retaining its juiciness.
 Moreover, the brisket will have a nice flavorful layer of caramelized bark on top.

 Once you wrap up the piece of meat, place it into the smoking chamber until its temperature reaches 200°F.

-To reach this temperature, generally a 12 pound brisket will take anywhere from 10 to 12 hours.
-Each brisket has different thickness, so you cannot really estimate the exact time.
-Basic thumb rule is that you can consider- ‘1 hour cooking time per pound’.
-Say for example, a 5 pound brisket will take around 5 hours to cook when wrapped.
+To reach this temperature a 12-pound brisket will take anywhere from 10 to 12 hours.
+Each brisket has a different thickness, so you cannot really estimate the exact time.
+The basic thumb rule is that you can consider- ‘1 hour cooking time per pound’.
+Say, for example, a 5-pound brisket will take around 5 hours to cook when wrapped.
 Any brisket above 15 pounds will take more than 12 hours to cook.

 9. How to know it’s ready?

 - Pierce the temperature probe into the piece of meat and check the temperature.
 Once the temperature of the meat reaches 195 or 200°F, it’s time to take it out!

 - If you do not have a temperature probe, there’s another simple method to check the tenderness of the meat.
 It’s called the peanut butter test!
 Take a wooden skewer and insert it into the peanut butter and feel its consistency and tenderness.
 That’s exactly how you should feel when you insert the wooden skewer into the meat.
 If the sensation is the same, it’s time to take out the meat.

 Allow the wrapped brisket to rest for at least an hour before you slice it.
 This will cool it down, and also help in the absorption of all the juices back into the meat.

 You want to let it rest until the temperature of the brisket reduces down to 170 degrees Fahrenheit.
 If you cut it right away, the flavorful juices might come off onto the cutting board, which is NOT anticipated at all.